acheul/poptree/README.md

 ```

 ### details
-* What you need is a tidily organized pandas dataframe, which has information on linkages between wife-husband and child-father.
+* You need a well-organized pandas dataframe with information on wife-husband and child-father relationships.
-* The dataframe should have following columns.
+* The following columns should be included in the dataframe:

 |id|name|birth_year|sex|det|bold|xlabel|fa|hs|rl01_id|rl01_lab|rl02_id|rl02_lab|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|